BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 You want to remove the electronic version of your Recovery Seed from Gordian Seed Tool, but then immediately make sure your SSKR shares are valid.

-1. [  ] Delete the Seed in Gordian Seed Tool by either swiping left on it and clicking "Delete" or by touching "Edit", then "-", then "Delete".
+1. [  ] Delete the Seed in Gordian Seed Tool from the main "Seeds" page by either swiping left on it and clicking "Delete" or by touching "Edit", then "-", then "Delete".
 1. [  ] Scan in Your SSKR from your printed shares.
    1. Select the "QR Scan" icon.
    1. Point it at the QR Code for one SSKR Share.